You can’t say A is made of B

 I appear with a tray of cups and big pot of Irish breakfast tea, honey and cane sugar, the rest of the wheat bread toasted and buttered, a jar of blackberry jelly to finish up.
 The boat will be along in a couple of hours, then an hour ride back.
-After that, we drive to Toronto, then fly to JFK, in the apartment by six thirty or seven.
+After that, we drive to Banff, then fly to JFK, in the apartment by six thirty or seven.

 “So, anything unusual happen while I was rappin’ with Hootie?”